Macellum: Physical features

 A macellum is a fairly easy building to identify from its design.
 A macellum provides shops arranged around a courtyard which contains a central tholos.
 The tholos is a round structure, usually built upon a couple of steps (a podium), with a ring of columns supporting a domed roof.
 A macellum is usually square in shape.
 The central courtyard of the macellum is surrounded by tabernae, shops, all of the same size.
 It was also possible to extend the macellum upwards to include upper stories.
 Entrance to the macellum was either through central gates on each of the four sides or through some of the tabernae themselves.
 It appears that the tabernae set aside for butchers (carnificēs) were together in one area of the macellum where they were provided with marble counters, presumably to keep the meat cooler, and drains for the removal of water and fluid waste.

 It has been suggested that the central tholos, also well provided with water and drains, was where fish was sold (due to excavated fish skeletons), although other uses for the central tholos have been suggested, such as the place where official weights and measures were held for reference or as shrines to the gods of the market place (due to excavated coins).
 Some macella had a water fountain or water feature in the centre of their courtyard instead of a tholos structure.
 It is the presence of this central water feature which seems to denote a building a macellum.

+List of ancient Macellums

 Macellum Liviae

 Macellum Liviae ("market of Livia") was a shopping complex built by Augustus in the name of his wife Livia, built on the Esquiline Hill in Rome.